lukemorton/republic-old/README.md

 ## Proven technology

-Thule is built atop modern JavaScript libraries to provide a full framework for frontend development.
+Republic is built atop modern JavaScript libraries to provide a full framework for frontend development.

 - **React** for building the views of your application
 - **Redux** for managing state or data of your application